-The carrying amounts of assets and liabilities of consolidated VIEs were \$2.3 billion, as of June 30, 2019, and \$1.7 billion, as of December 31, 2018.
+The carrying amounts of assets and liabilities of consolidated VIEs were \$1.6 billion, as of September 30, 2019, and \$1.7 billion, as of December 31, 2018.
 The carrying amounts of assets and liabilities are presented separately in "Assets of consolidated variable interest entities" and "Liabilities of consolidated variable interest entities" on the Company's consolidated balance sheets.
 VIEs are consolidated or deconsolidated based on an ongoing reassessment of controlling financial interest, when events occur or circumstances arise, and whether the ability to exercise rights that constitute power to direct activities of any VIEs are present according to the design and characteristics of these entities.
 In the first quarter of 2019, the Company consolidated seven VIEs related to the Trusts.
 On the initial consolidation of the Trusts, the Company recorded a loss of \$42 million, representing the difference between the fair value of the Company's financial guarantee within the trusts and the carrying value of the insurance related balances on the COFINA policies.
-In the second quarter of 2019, two VIEs were deconsolidated and the Company recorded losses of \$16 million primarily due to credit losses in accumulated other comprehensive income ("AOCI") that were released to earnings.
-In the second quarter of 2018, the Company deconsolidated two VIEs related to the Zohar Bankruptcy Settlement.
-The Company recorded a loss of \$93 million which represented the difference between the fair value of the VIE assets that were deconsolidated and the Company's current estimate of salvage and subrogation recoveries from those VIEs under insurance accounting.
-These consolidation and deconsolidation losses are recorded within "Other net realized gains (losses)" under "Revenues of consolidated variable interest entities" on the Company's consolidated statement of operations.
-Refer to "Note 1: Business Developments and Risks and Uncertainties" for further information about COFINA and the Zohar Bankruptcy Settlement.
+In the second quarter of 2019, two VIEs were deconsolidated.
+In the second quarter of 2018, the Company deconsolidated two VIEs related to the Trusts value of the Zohar Bankruptcy Settlement.
+The Company's current estimate of salvage and subrogation recoveries from those VIEs under insurance accounting.
+These consolidated and the Company's consolidated statement of operations.
+Refer to "Note 1: Business Developments and Risks and Uncertainties" on the Company's consolidated statement of operations.
+Refer to "Note 1: Business Developments and Risks and Uncertainties" on the Company's consolidated statement of operations.
+Refer to "Note 1: Business Developments and Risks and Uncertainties" of the Company's consolidated statement of operations.
+Refer to "Note 1: Business Developments and Risks and Uncertainties" of the Company's consolidated statement of operations.
+Refer to "Note 1: Business Developments and Risks and Uncertainties" on the Company's consoli